Smaug123/WoofWare.Myriad/README.md

 ### Myriad Gotchas

 * MsBuild doesn't always realise that it needs to invoke Myriad during rebuild.
-You can always save a whitespace change to the source file (e.g. `Client.fs` above), and MSBuild will then execute Myriad during the next build.
+You can always save a whitespace change to the source file (e.g. `Client.fs` above), and MsBuild will then execute Myriad during the next build.
+* [Fantomas](https://github.com/fsprojects/fantomas), the F# source formatter which powers Myriad, is customisable with [editorconfig](https://editorconfig.org/), but it [does not easily expose](https://github.com/fsprojects/fantomas/issues/3031) this customisation except through the standalone Fantomas client.
+So Myriad's output is formatted without respect to any conventions which may hold in the rest of your repository.
+You should probably add these files to your [fantomasignore](https://github.com/fsprojects/fantomas/blob/a999b77ca5a024fbc3409955faac797e29b39d27/docs/docs/end-users/IgnoreFiles.md) if you use Fantomas to format your repo; the alternative is to manually reformat every time Myriad changes the generated files.